LETS-C: Leveraging Text Embedding for Time Series Classification

-\letsc{} combines language embeddings with a simple yet effective classification head composed of convolutional neural networks (CNNs) and a multilayer perceptron (MLP).
-By projecting time series data using language embedding models, we capture the intricate patterns and dependencies present in the temporal data.
+\letsc{} combines text embeddings with a simple yet effective classification head composed of convolutional neural networks (CNNs) and a multilayer perceptron (MLP).
+By projecting time series data using text embedding models, we capture the intricate patterns and dependencies present in the temporal data.
 The embeddings and time series are then fed into the classification head, which learns to discriminate between different classes.
-Through extensive experiments on a standard benchmark containing 10 datasets across various domains~\cite{bagnall2018uea}, we demonstrated that \letsc{} outperforms 20 baselines including the previous SOTA method.
-Moreover, \letsc{} is significantly more efficient, using much less trainable parameters than the previous SOTA method.

-Our main contributions are as follows: \begin{itemize} \item \textbf{Language Embeddings for Time Series:} We introduce LETS-C, the \textbf{first} work to leverage language embeddings (or text embeddings) for time series analysis, specifically for classification tasks. \item \textbf{State-of-the-Art Performance:} \letsc{} achieves SOTA performance in classification accuracy on a well-established benchmark containing 10 datasets across different domains, surpassing 20 baselines. \item \textbf{Lightweight:} \letsc{} is significantly more efficient, achieving higher accuracy with much fewer trainable parameters (14.5\%) compared to the existing SOTA method. \end{itemize} In addition, we conducted comprehensive analysis to along different aspects to showcase the effectiveness of \letsc{}: \begin{itemize} \item \textbf{Text Embeddings Models:} \letsc{} with different text embedding models consistently outperforms previous SOTA with much fewer trainable parameters, further validating the effectiveness of our approach. \item \textbf{Time Series Embeddings:} We revealed the advantage of text embeddings on time series, showing the embeddings of time series from the same class are more similar than the ones from different classes, explaining the boost in classification accuracy
+Through extensive experiments on a well-established benchmark containing time series datasets from various domains, we demonstrated that \letsc{} outperforms 27 baselines including the previous SOTA method.
+Moreover, \letsc{} is significantly more efficient, using much fewer trainable parameters than the previous SOTA.
+Our key contributions are: \begin{itemize}[leftmargin=*, noitemsep] \item \textbf{\textit{Text Embeddings for Time Series:}} We introduce \letsc{}, the \underline{first} work to leverage text embeddings for time series analysis, specifically for classification tasks. \item \textbf{\textit{State-of-the-Art Performance:}} \letsc{} achieves SOTA performance in classification accuracy on a well-established benchmark containing time series datasets across different domains, surpassing 27 baseline models. \item \textbf{\textit{Computationally Lightweight:}} \letsc{} is significantly more efficient, achieving higher accuracy while using much fewer trainable parameters (14.5\%) than the existing SOTA method. \end{itemize} In addition, we conducted comprehensive analyses to showcase the effectiveness of \letsc{}: \begin{itemize}[leftmargin=*, noitemsep] \item \textbf{\textit{Built-in Discriminative Power of Time Series Embeddings:}} We demonstrate the advantage of text embeddings for time series, showing that embeddings of time series from the same class are more similar than those from different classes, explaining the boost in classification accuracy.